rmssoares/ClusteringOnWheat/README.md

 Every script should be easy to run, after installing the necessary libraries (as found at the start of each script).

-For any inquiries, feel free to drop me a mail @ r.soares.17@aberdeen.ac.uk.
+For any inquiries, feel free to open up an issue.

 ## Authors